starside/SimpleSpreadsheet/README.md

 # Breaking down the code

 This section describes how the code works.
+Reference spreadsheet_improved.py to follow this section.

 ## Tokenizer